brianpetro/jsbrains/smart-environment/README.md

 - Prioritize user agency, privacy and oversight
 - Loads collections (wake-up)

+## Architecture

 Smart Environment enables individuals and teams to leverage the power of AI while maintaining control over their data and workflows.
 Designed for extensibility, it provides a framework for integrating AI capabilities into your existing tools and processes.

+Singleton pattern is used to ensure that only one instance of Smart Environment is created.
+This instance is accessible through a global reference, which is either `window` or `global`, depending on the environment.

 ## interface
 ### `static async create(main, opts={})`